NikaAbashidze25/Testery/README.md

-# TestLink
+# Testery

-This is a Next.js application for TestLink, a platform to connect clients and software testers.
+This is a Next.js application for Testery, a platform to connect clients and software testers.

 To get started:
 1. Run `npm install`